OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ## Static Linker (`ld`)

----

-#### Disclaimer: Static linker is not the dynamic linker!

-So in the ELF section we visited the`DYNAMIC` header and its corresponding sections.
-In that discussion, we talked a bit about dynamic linkers and dynamically loading from `libc.so`, `libstdc++`, etc. *That is information that the dynamic linker needs to know about.* **The role of the dynamic linker is to map dynamic dependencies into memory at runtime.** The static linker is **NOT** the same thing.
-We'll explain it below.

 **After the compilation happens, organization of the memory space needs to be done.** If we have multiple translation units (think of them as `.o`'s or static libraries), how are we going to piece them together into a single executable?
+Well, that's the job for `ld`!

 ---